UX audit. Self-service guide & few rad resources to make things rolling

 - What resources to use to introduce improvements?

 Choose the page for UX-audit: look for the primary “entry” pages on your website, select one of the most priority to you.
-Analyse its key metrics (number of calls or redirects, registrations, time spent on the website, rejects) – they will be needed to find out the reason why the page is in decline.
+Analyze its key metrics (number of calls or redirects, registrations, time spent on the website, rejects) – they will be needed to find out the reason why the page is in decline.
 Then, select your source and method.

 Decide whether you need auditing based on metrics analysis.
 It’s time for UX audit if: